The Marion Bennathan Memorial Fund

 We must continue what Marion started.
 Thousands of children are still struggling within mainstream education due to their social, emotional and mental health difficulties acting as barriers to their learning.
 We want to remove these barriers and ensure every child can acess the inclusive and nurturing education they are entitled to, as was Marion’s vision.
 We need teaching staff who are well adept at managing the detrimental cognitive, affective or behavioural styles exhibited by these pupils.
 The Marion Bennathan Memorial Fund exists to support the continuing professional development of low income teaching staff to learn about the nurturing approach and support children with social, emotional and mental health difficulties throughout the UK.
 Teaching staff benefitting from the fund will enable children to believe in themselves and what they can achieve in their education.
 Their needs will be better understood and prioritised and they will be supported back into mainstream classroom education.

 You can donate to the fund through JustGiving or you can even raise money for the fund - a great idea would be to hold a bake sale in your school/workplace or a sponsored sports challenge.
-We are also selling books from Marion's personal collection on AbeBooks to raise money for the fund.
 All donations are recognised as a celebration of Marion’s life and will allow us to transform the life chances of vulnerable children, so that they may flourish into confident members of society for years to come.